We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Job Stress Effects on Workers

-Image of Image of worker with headache.
+Image of Image of worker rubbing sides of head with headache.

 Knowledge Check Choose the best answer for the question.